Clownsw/Janus/README.md

+## Update:

+Yes, you can use this for asymmetric and symmetric encryption.
+You don't have to use the OpenSSL library, I used OpenSSL and RSA out of preference.
+The function you will focus on modifying if you want to implemnt your own obfuscation within Janus is "ScrambleA"

 # Janus

 Janus is a pre-build event that performs string obfuscation during compile time.
 This project is based off the CIA's [Marble Framework](https://wikileaks.org/ciav7p1/cms/space_15204359.html).